Making sense of student learning — through SoTL

 - observing what students actually do and learn

-- gathering simple but meaningful indications of what changes
+- gathering simple but meaningful evidence of what changes

 - discussing and building on what you discover with colleagues